 Truth, Lies, and Advertising Honesty.

 I don’t comment on politics.
-However, the current political dialog has certainly inspired this post on brand authenticity, honesty and truth in advertising.
+However, the constant flood of blatant falsehoods from President Trump has certainly inspired this post on brand authenticity, honesty and truth in advertising.

 In politics, the standards for lying are lower than they are in business.
-You can sling mud and hurl half-truths at your opponent and get away with it.
+You can sling mud, tweet utter nonsense, and hurl half-truths at your opponent and get away with it.
 He’ll just sling it back.
 Or the populace will simply look the other way.

 In marketing, advertising and selling, there’s a big, gaping grey area when it comes to the claims you make and the image you portray.